cantr1/DataAnalystPortfolio/README.md

     and dashboards that deliver business intelligence and facilitate data-driven decision-making, backed by a solid foundation in data storytelling techniques.

-# Projects
+## Overview of Projects

-Below is an overview of select projects I have developed, showcasing my abilities in data analysis, visualization, and interpretation.
-Each project is aimed at delivering actionable insights to a specific audience, utilizing various data science techniques and tools.

-Titanic Survival Analysis
+### Titanic Survival Analysis

-    Objective: Uncover the factors that influenced survival rates during the Titanic disaster and predict survival outcomes for similar maritime incidents.
+**Objective:** Uncover the factors that influenced survival rates during the Titanic disaster and predict survival outcomes for similar maritime incidents.

-    Tools & Methods:
+**Tools & Methods:**

-    Python: Leveraged Python's data science libraries including pandas for data manipulation, matplotlib and seaborn for data visualization, and scikit-learn for implementing machine learning models.
+- **Python:** Leveraged Python's data science libraries including pandas for data manipulation, matplotlib and seaborn for data visualization, and scikit-learn for implementing machine learning models.

-    Data Cleaning and Preprocessing: Conducted thorough preprocessing steps such as handling missing values, feature encoding, and data transformation to prepare the dataset for analysis.
+- **Data Cleaning and Preprocessing:** Conducted thorough preprocessing steps such as handling missing values, feature encoding, and data transformation to prepare the dataset for analysis.

-    Exploratory Data Analysis (EDA): Employed statistical analysis and visualization techniques to explore the relationships between passenger attributes (like sex, age, class) and survival rates.
+- **Exploratory Data Analysis (EDA):** Employed statistical analysis and visualization techniques to explore the relationships between passenger attributes (like sex, age, class) and survival rates.

-    Machine Learning Modeling: Developed a RandomForestClassifier to predict survival outcomes.
+- **Machine Learning Modeling:** Developed a RandomForestClassifier to predict survival outcomes.
 Utilized hyperparameter tuning to enhance model performance.

-    Cross-Validation: Implemented k-fold cross-validation to assess model obustness and ensure reliability in prediction across various data segments.
+- **Cross-Validation:** Implemented k-fold cross-validation to assess model robustness and ensure reliability in prediction across various data segments.

-    Statistical Testing: Performed hypothesis testing to determine the statistical significance of observed patterns, particularly in relation to passenger embarkation points and survival rates.
+- **Statistical Testing:** Performed hypothesis testing to determine the statistical significance of observed patterns, particularly in relation to passenger embarkation points and survival rates.

+### California Housing Market Analysis

+**Objective:** Analyze the California housing market to identify key factors influencing median home values and predict future housing prices.

+**Tools & Methods:**

+- **Python:** Utilized Python for data wrangling, analysis, and machine learning, with a focus on the pandas, NumPy, Matplotlib, and Seaborn libraries for data manipulation and visualization.
+- **Feature Engineering:** Crafted new features that capture the complexities of the real estate market, such as proximity to the ocean and household size.
+- **Statistical Analysis:** Calculated correlation coefficients to identify strong predictors of home values, with special attention to median income and geographical location.
+- **Machine Learning Modeling:** Created a RandomForestRegressor model, optimized with grid search and evaluated using k-fold cross-validation to ensure high accuracy and generalizability.
+- **Data Visualization:** Generated insightful plots to visualize geographical pricing trends and the impact of income on housing affordability.
+- **Model Performance:** Achieved a high mean cross-validation score, indicating a model that is both precise and robust in its predictive capabilities.

 Apple App Store Data Analysis